owenvoke/laravel-dashboard-offset-earth-tile/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Buy us a tree][ico-treeware-gifting]][link-treeware-gifting]

-A tile for Laravel Dashboard that displays statistics from Offset Earth
+A tile for Laravel Dashboard that displays statistics from Ecologi

 ![Screenshot of tile](./docs/screenshot.png)